lmu-data-lab/lcars/README.md

 # LCARS-M2 <img src="man/figures/logo.png" align="right" width=160 height=160 alt="" />
 LCARS-M2 is a lightweight clinical data acquisition and management software for clinical research and other data-focused research projects.
-It is a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_app).
-This project ist based on [python](https://www.python.org/)/[django](https://www.djangoproject.com/).
+It is a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_app) and based on [python](https://www.python.org/)/[django](https://www.djangoproject.com/).

 ### 🚀 The source code will be published here shortly. 🚀